Joice Heth: Public autopsy

-Joice Heth died in New York City on February 19, 1836, aged around 79.
+Joice Heth died in New York County, New York on February 19, 1836, at the age of 79 or 80.
 To gratify public interest, Barnum set up a public autopsy.
 Barnum engaged the service of a surgeon, Dr. David L. Rogers, who performed the autopsy on February 25, 1836, in front of fifteen hundred spectators in New York's City Saloon, with Barnum charging admission of US$0.50.
 When Rogers declared the age claim a fraud, Barnum insisted that the autopsy victim was another person, and that Heth was alive, on a tour to Europe.
-Barnum later admitted the hoax.
+Barnum later admitted the hoax in writing.